Lymphatic Drainage Massage

 Q: Does lymphatic massage help with fibromyalgia?

-Lymphatic drainage massage is a potential adjunctive therapy for individuals suffering from fibromyalgia.
+A: Lymphatic drainage massage is a potential adjunctive therapy for individuals suffering from fibromyalgia.
 Fibromyalgia is a chronic condition characterized by widespread musculoskeletal pain, fatigue, and sleep disturbance.
-Lymphatic massage is a gentle massage technique that promotes the movement of lymph, a fluid containing immune cells, throughout the body.
-This technique may reduce inflammation, improve microcirculation, and enhance the overall function of the immune system, all of which are common symptoms of fibromyalgia.
+Lymphatic massage may reduce inflammation, improve microcirculation, and enhance the overall function of the immune system, all of which are common symptoms of fibromyalgia.
 Additionally, Lymphatic massage may have a positive impact on sleep and stress, which are also common issues for individuals with fibromyalgia.

 Q: Does lymphatic massage help get rid of bruising?